 Cr Sri told the residents’ meeting last week that he thinks the Aria proposal should be rejected outright.

-West End based Adjunct Associate Professor of Community Planning at QUT, Phil Heywood, agrees.
+West End based Adjunct Associate Professor of Community Planning at Queensland University of Technology, Phil Heywood, agrees.

 “My view is that this application was lodged more in hope than expectation and should be promptly refused by the Council at the first hurdle,” Mr Heywood says.